Scalar neutrino dark matter in BLMSSM

-They all satisfy or partially satisfy: no charge and no color charge, being stable on cosmological time scales \cite{dm3,dm4} and their swarm characteristics should explain the observed large and small scale structures that dark matter should have.
-There are other studies of sneutrino dark matter in the extensions of MSSM \cite{ndm1,ndm2,ndm3,ndm4,ndm5,ndm6,ndm7,ndm8}.
-For us, ordinary neutrinos and scalar neutrinos are the closest to our previous work.
-Meanwhile, due to the low number density of ordinary neutrinos and the inability to explain the large-scale structure of the universe, the lightest scalar neutrino is adopted as the candidate for dark matter in this paper.
+They all satisfy or partially satisfy: no electric charge and no color charge, remaining stable and possessing a log life\cite{dm3,dm4}.
+These characters could explain the observed large scale structure of the universe.
+Then cold dark matter is favorite.

-In the first part of this article, we present some basic knowledge about dark matter and the authors' thinking of writing this article.
-Then we presents the BLMSSM model used in this study.
-We show some relevant formulas of astronomy and our analytical results in the part three.
-Our numerical results are studied amply in section four.
-The final part is a brief summary for the work.
+In MSSM, the scalar neutrinos are just left-handed and interact with gauge bosons at tree level.
+It can not satisfy the constraints from the relic density or direct detection experiments because of large cross section.
+The introduced right-handed neutrinos are inactive and stable.
+The sneutrinos are electric and color neutral.
+If the lightest mass eigenstate of sneutrino mass squared matrix is the lightest supersymmetric particle (LSP), and its dominant element is the right-handed sneutrino, it will be a good dark matter candidate.
+The reason is that it can easily satisfy the experimental restrictions from dark matter direct detection and give reasonable relic density.
+Eventually, the lightest scalar neutrino is adopted as the candidate of dark matter in this paper.
+There are other studies of sneutrino dark matter in the extensions of MSSM\cite{ndm1,ndm2,ndm3,ndm4,ndm5,ndm6,ndm7,ndm8}.

+After this introduction, we show the main contents of BLMSSM in section 2.
+Sections 3 and 4 are devoted to the formulas of relic density and direct detection.
+We calculate the numerical results and find reasonable parameter space in BLMSSM in section 5.
+The discussion and conclusion are shown in section 6.